Delia's Complete How To Cook

 2. Prepare the aubergines: While lentils simmer, place the aubergine cubes in a colander.
 Sprinkle them with a little salt, then cover with a plate weighted down with a saucer topped with some scale-weights (or heavy cans).
 Leave them to drain for 20 minutes to draw out bitter juices.
 Squeeze them dry in a clean tea-cloth.

-3. Sauté the aromatics: Heat 1 tablespoon of oil in a frying pan.
-Cook the onion and green pepper together in it until they are softened – about 8-10 minutes.
+3. Soften the vegetables: Heat 1 tablespoon of oil in a frying pan.
+Cook the onion and green pepper together until softened, about 8 to 10 minutes.
 Remove them to a plate.

 4. Fry the aubergine: Add the rest of the oil to the pan and cook the squeezed aubergine, which will also take about 10 minutes to soften.
 Add the crushed garlic and cook for a minute, then return the onion and pepper to the pan.